-- I'm not emotionally equipped for chicken liver prep yet and took solace in pancetta.
-Sorry.
+I'm not emotionally equipped for chicken liver prep.

 The other thing that also seems to inspire a lot of debate is the pasta shape.
 Having had "the famous bolognese" of whatever restaurant at like 5 different restaurants this year, here are my pros and cons to shapes for your consideration.

 Tagliatelle.
 Pro: lighter and more manueverable than any other shape.
 Actually traditional in the Bologna region.
 Con: sucks unless you make it fresh and I usually don't.